t-mcneal/miurl/README.md

 ## Usage

 Next, you will need to run the miURL Flask application in your newly created virtual environment.
-Use the command line to access the project folder and start the virtual environment.
+Use the command line to access the project directory and start the virtual environment.
 Once you have enabled the virtual environment, you can now run the app to start a local server using the following command line syntax.